VarunS2002/Python-Sudoku-MySQL/README.md

 -No code changes have to be made in the main program after adding new games

 -Adding incorrect values, rows or columns in the database may cause the program to not function correctly and result in errors

+Features:

+-Input numbers in the grid by repeatedly clicking a box

+-3 different games

+-Randomly chooses one game on start

+-Shows you the game currently active

+-Added Choose Game option to manually change the game

+-Restart Game option

+-Check Result option

+-Show Solution option

+-About option with version, link for releases and for sources

+-PEP 8 format